-Dogster's editorial program is a work in progress, and one of the things we're trying to do daily between the cute posts, opinion items, and dog news is provide readers with solid advice from experts and experienced pet parents alike.
+Dogster‘s editorial is a work in progress, and one of the things we’re trying to do daily between the cute photos, opinion items, lifestyle features, behavior and health tips and dog news is provide readers with solid advice from experts.
 We know our readers encompass everybody, from beginners to seasoned pet pros, and our mission is to have items of interest to both the enthusiast and the novice.

 Anyway, there you have it.
-These are our values here at Dogster, naked as a newborn puppy.
-Now we'd love to hear what your values are when it comes to your dogs or cats, or pets in general.
+These are our values here at Dogster.
+We’d love to hear what your values are when it comes to your dogs or cats, or pets in general.